CRedit360/WorkflowSchema/README.md

 </workflow>
 ```

 Now when the user taps the button, the `loadSchema` action is performed.
-This sends a message with target "loadSchema" and name "/path/to/other/schema.xml" along the delegate chain and waits for a response.
+This sends a message with name "loadSchema" with "/path/to/other/schema.xml" in its context's parameters along the delegate chain and waits for a response.
 When the response is received, it looks to see whether it was successful, and if it was then it looks at the parameters of the context coming back with the response.
 If the value for the key "schema" contains a schema, it adds that to its original context and performs the success action.

 In this case, the success action is a `pushController` action, which knows that if it has no parameters it should look at its context for a "schema" key, and if it finds one create that schema and check whether it is a `UIViewController`.
 If it is, then it pushes the controller onto the stack.